-Welcome to the Boulder Neighborhood Alliance, a group of citizens in Boulder, Colorado committed to neighborhood preservation, measured growth, and protecting the integrity of neighborhood zoning.
+Welcome to the Boulder Neighborhood Alliance, a group of citizens in Boulder, Colorado committed to neighborhood preservation, limited growth, and protecting the integrity of neighborhood zoning.

-“Cooperative Housing.”
-“Gentle Infill.”
-“Housing Crisis.”
-“YIMBY!”
-It seems like Boulder is under constant assault by a variety of interest groups who are bent on turning Boulder into the next Portland or San Francisco.
-Outrageous development projects and social engineering ideas come up in the City Council and Planning Board on a monthly basis, often with minimal notice to the citizens and scant attention from the news media.
-Many projects affect a single neighborhood here or there, making the residents of those neighborhoods feel that the city is forcing them to bear an excessive burden for the “greater good.”
-It’s time for them to realize that they are not alone.
+Ill-conceived development projects and social engineering ideas come before City Council and Planning Board on a monthly basis, often with minimal notice to the affected citizens.
+Many projects affect a single neighborhood here or there, making the residents of those neighborhoods feel that the City is forcing them to bear an excessive burden for the “greater good.”
+But our neighborhoods are truly bonded by a common concern for community.

 - Attention Homes at 1440 Pine Street